Itz-Anya/Chiku-Tube/README.md

 ## Privacy & data

 - **Watch history, likes, position memory** → `localStorage` only.
-- **AI prompts** → sent to Pollinations as anonymized titles only.
-  No user IDs.
-No identifying metadata.
 - **No analytics, no trackers, no third-party scripts.**

 You can wipe everything in one click via your browser's site-data